bassamlab/SigmaRL/README.md

 - Go to `sigmarl/parse_osm.py`.
 Adjust the parameters `scenario_type` and run it.

 ## News
-- [2024-11-15] Check out our recent work [CBF-MARL](#3-cbf-marl)!
+- [2025-03-21] Check out our recent work [Truncated Taylor CBF](#4-truncated-taylor-cbf-ttcbf)!
+It proposes a new notion of high-order CBFs termed Truncated Taylor CBF (TTCBF).
+TTCBF can handle constraints with arbitrary relative degrees while using only one design parameter to facilitate control design.
+- [2025-03-10] Our work [CBF-MARL](#3-cbf-marl) was accepted by the 23rd European Control Conference (ECC 2025)!
 It uses a learning-based, *less conservative* distance metric to quantify safety margins between agents and integrates it into Control Barrier Functions (CBFs) to guarantee *safety* in MARL.
 - [2024-09-15] Check out our recent work [XP-MARL](#2-xp-marl)!
 It augments MARL with learning-based au<ins>x</ins>iliary <ins>p</ins>rioritization to address *non-stationarity*.
 - [2024-08-14] We support customized maps in OpenStreetMap now (see [here](#customize-your-own-maps))!
 - [2024-07-10] Our [CPM Scenario](#fig-scenario-cpm) is now available as an MARL benchmark scenario in VMAS (see <a href="https://github.com/proroklab/VectorizedMultiAgentSimulator/releases/tag/1.4.2" target="_blank">here</a>)!